 The leaders of the NHS in England today (Friday 31 March) have set out a refreshed five year view and delivery plan.

-Welcoming the renewed impetus this brings, the Chair of New NHS Alliance (NNHSA), Heather Henry – an independent nurse and former director of primary care, commented:
+Welcoming the renewed impetus this brings, the Chair of Health Creation Alliance (NNHSA), Heather Henry – an independent nurse and former director of primary care, commented:

 “It is very welcome that NHS England recognises the importance of developing the concept of and collective action for ‘Health Creation’ through the STPs – this marks a turning point in the way we can keep people well and support and encourage healthy lives and wellness within local communities.
 The Alliance has articulated ideas, approaches and actions which are needed to develop a ‘Health Creating NHS’ over this last year and is leading the way in developing practice in health creation including through our innovative ‘Active Alliance’ professional social movement for wellness.
 Communities must be seen as a core part of the solution, not an add-on.